Downtown Heritage Sites Gallery

 Unveiling the Cenotaph, September 15, 1922.
 Red Deer Archives.
 P2700.

-The Red Deer Cenotaph was carved from Tyndall limestone by Major Frank H. Norbury.
+The Cenotaph was carved from Tyndall limestone by Major Frank H. Norbury.
 Norbury immigrated to Canada after serving in the First World War and worked as a journalist and sculptor.
 Norbury, an architectural sculptor from Liverpool, England, received his first major Canadian commission from the citizens of Red Deer and District in 1921.
 The base for the statue was designed by local architect C.A.
 Julian Sharman and built by Lachlan MacLean of MacLean Granite.

 The memorial was officially unveiled September 15, 1922 by Lord Byng of Vimy, Governor General of Canada.